-Walmart removes guns, ammunition on display at U.S. stores
+Walmart Removes Guns, Ammunition on Display at U.S. Stores

 The discounter said the items remain available for purchase by customers.

-The move comes after several days of protests, widespread vandalism and an overnight curfew in Philadelphia before Election Day after police fatally shot a Black man with a history of mental health problems.
+The move comes after several days of protests, widespread vandalism and an overnight curfew in Philadelphia before Election Day after police fatally shot Walter Wallace Jr., a Black man with a history of mental health problems.

 Walmart made a a similar move in the wake of the police killing of George Floyd that set off sometimes violent demonstrations against police brutality and injustice against African Americans.